 Live in care offers the option of greater personalisation.
 The person requesting care will be able to review Professional Carer profiles before care commences and even interview the carer if they wish.
 The client will be able to build a more meaningful relationship with their Professional Carer as they are tailored to their character, this will improve their emotional well-being and in so doing tackle the social isolation elderly people so often experience.
 Live in Professional Carers can also be matched to their patients based on their specialisms, experience and additional skills such as a second language.

 At Cera, live in care is also fully comprehensive.
 You or your loved one will benefit from services such as on-demand visits from GPs and physiotherapists, food and medicine delivery and transport whenever you need it.
 Professional Carers will also offer their one-on-one support, unlike care homes where carers are looking after multiple patients.
-Nurses can also do live in care, or work alongside your Professional Carer on an hourly basis.
+Nurses can also do live in care.

 Some may be surprised that home care is also a more affordable option, with the average live-in care cost being £895 per week, while the average price for a care home is £1,200 per week.
 Comparing the difference in quality, range of services offered and the personalisation that live-in care provides, the difference in cost is very significant.